WieMaKa/ai-workshop-hhz/Exercises/data-refinery/README.md

 In this hands-on exercise you will work through similar steps as in the _Titanic Data Preparation_ notebook.
 You will learn how to use  _Data Refinery_ to cleanse and shape data with a graphical flow editor.

-Make sure to consult the referenced (see related links) throughout the tutorial to gain a deeper understanding of the underlying concepts.
+Make sure to consult the referenced (see related links at the end of this page) throughout the tutorial to gain a deeper understanding of the underlying concepts.

 ## Prerequisites
 - Kaggle Titanic data set (here: `train.csv`) available as _data asset_ in Watson Studio